planet-telex/pipe/README.md

-a simple point-free composition strategy
+a strategy for function composition simliar to Ramda's [pipe](http://ramdajs.com/docs/#pipe)